lizhh268/SPMFormer/README.md

 This repository includes code for the following paper:

-SPMFormer: Simplified Physical Model-based Transformer for Underwater Image Enhancement
+SPMFormer: Simplified Physical Model-based Transformer with cross-space loss for Underwater Image Enhancement

 # Training Environment
 We train and test the code on PyTorch 1.10.2 + CUDA 11.3 + cuDNN 8.2.0.